 Conclusion

 In this article, we have covered the basics of network scanning and enumeration, discussed different types of scans, and provided examples of how these tools can be used in the real world.
 Network scanning and enumeration are critical skills for any red teamer or penetration tester, as they help to identify potential attack vectors and vulnerabilities on a target system.
-It’s important to use these tools and techniques in a manner that is efficient, accurate, and stealthy, to avoid detection and maximize the effectiveness of the attack.
+It’s essential to use these tools and techniques in a manner that is efficient, accurate, and stealthy to avoid detection and maximize the effectiveness of the attack.